aiman-al-masoud/deixiscript/docs/thesis/designing-a-grammar/grammar.md

 - [relative clauses & gapping]()
 - [simple sentences]()
 - [compound and complex sentences]()

+implicit references may be ambiguous from the point of view of creating a new thing, or erroring out if you don't find an old one.
+"A mouse which has the/a house as location".
+The solution is to wrap a nounphrase in a Command wrapper.

+everything the user says will be assumed to be Implicit and Idiomatic, but explicit ids and ad-litteram sentences need to be considered at a certain point during the execution in the interpreter.

 ## Drawing a parallel with programming language structures